 Dentistry can’t always be scheduled, sometimes the need for emergency dentistry services arise.
 When they do, we will work to restore your smile as quickly as possible so that you can put the pain and the injury behind you.

 Dental issues and accidents can happen at any time.
-Sometimes they require immediate treatment, and when that is the case, we are here to assist.
-If you are searching for emergency dentistry in Birmingham, we are your solution.
+Sometimes, they require immediate treatment; when that is the case, we are here to assist.
+If you are searching for emergency dentistry in Birmingham, AL, Hall Cosmetic & Family Dentistry is your solution.

 What is a dental emergency?